What diseases cause hemoglobin to decrease? Low hemoglobin level is a very dangerous symptom: causes, prevention, treatment

 Why does hemoglobin decrease?

-Doctors opinion...
+Doctors' opinion...

 Blood loss?

-Bleeding can be both overt and covert.
+Bleeding can be both obvious and hidden.

-A sharp decrease in hemoglobin occurs as a result of profuse blood loss.
+A sharp decrease in hemoglobin occurs as a result of heavy blood loss.
 In this case, it is more difficult for the body to adapt and the symptoms appear more clearly.
 The level of anemia depends on the degree of blood loss.

 Diet?